TriValley Primary Care - Upper Perkiomen Office

 Please ask a provider if there is a service that you don't see here.

 In addition to the above services, TriValley Primary Care providers offer travel medicine service at this office.
-Acupuncture and DXA Bone Scan services (for Medicare patients) are available at other TriValley Offices.
+DXA Bone Scan services (for Medicare patients) are available at other TriValley Offices.
 Laser Hair Removal is offered at the Lower Salford office in Harleysville.

 How to Reach Us

 Our mailing address is the same as our street address, given on the office Home tab.